-“I firmly believe that there is more ‘we’ and less ‘me’ among women, which leads to productive teamsmanship and the nurturing of each other and the next generation of economists, whether male or female,” says Susan Feigenbaum, at left in the photo above.
+“I firmly believe that there is more ‘we’ and less ‘me’ among women, which leads to productive teamsmanship and the nurturing of each other and the next generation of economists, whether male or female,” says Susan Feigenbaum (left in the photo above).
 Feigenbaum is a curators’ distinguished teaching professor in the department of economics at the University of Missouri-St. Louis.
 She talks with Mary Suiter, assistant vice president and economic education officer at the St. Louis Fed, about how each woman’s decisions about her human capital affect both the individual and society.
 Choices with big implications include how much education to complete, whether to join the paid labor force and whether to have children.
-Listen to this 17 minute podcast to learn more about her.

 Below is a full transcript of this audio podcast.
 It has not been edited or reviewed for accuracy or readability.

 Mary Suiter: I'm Mary Suiter and you’re listening to Women in Economics, a podcast series from the St. Louis Fed’s Timely Topics audio channel, and I'm here today with Susan Feigenbaum.
 Susan, thanks so much for joining us today.

 Suiter: We want to talk a little bit about women in economics.
 And you're an economist and a mentor of mine, so I'm really pleased that you could join us today.
 So I'm going to start out just with a question.
 How did you decide, why did you decide to major in economics?